 Within these broad categories of habitats, there are many subcategories based on specific characteristics of the environment, such as the type of vegetation, climate, and elevation.
 For example, a forest habitat might include a temperate, tropical, or coniferous rainforest.
 In contrast, a desert habitat might consist of a hot and dry desert or a cold and dry desert.

-Another way that wild animals are classified is by their type of diet.
-Carnivores are animals that primarily eat meat, herbivores are animals that primarily eat plants, and Omnivores eat both plants and animals.
+Another way that wild animals are classified is by their diet.
+Carnivores eat primarily meat, herbivores eat primarily plants, and Omnivores eat both plants and animals.

 Other physical characteristics that classify animals include the presence or absence of particular body parts or features.